 2. Scrap appliances after demo jobs

 After demolitions, you may end up with a large amount of junk from the interior of a home or building, including appliances, computer waste, cabling and so on.
 Luckily, appliance recycling is also a great sustainable practice.
+The term ‘building scraps’ doesn’t just have to refer to shards of metal.
 You can scrap almost anything – basins, toasters, microwaves and hot water cylinders – meaning nothing from your demo job has to go to waste.

 3. Collect rainwater